Samuel Engel: Geography

-Engel was interested in the geography of North America from an early age, and collected many relevant rare books.
-From 1735, he participated in the scholarly debate about the existence of a land bridge between North America and Asia, and was closely interested in the Great Northern Expedition, especially in the reports of Johann Georg Gmelin, who was in contact with his cousin and friend Albrecht von Haller.
+From his youth, Engel was interested in the geography of North America, and he collected many relevant rare books.
+From at least 1735, when he published a relevant letter, he was interested in the question of the existence of a land bridge between North America and Asia.
+He closely followed news of the Great Northern Expedition, in particular the reports of Johann Georg Gmelin, who was in contact with his cousin and friend Albrecht von Haller.